etienne-ott/SPH/README.md

 If you switch the cmake flag ```-DPARALLEL_BUILD=Flag``` you must afterwards run ```make clean``` and recompile the project with ```make -j``` as make will not recognize the flag as a reason to recompile.

+Please note that the flag given to the compiler in order to use openmp is specific for the compiler used and has to be hardcoded in the file CMakeLists.txt.
+If compilation fails for you compiler, please check what the correct flag is and modify the file CMakeLists.txt accordingly.

 ## Parameters
 The parameter file "default_parameter.yaml" contains all parameters that are intended to be changed without recompiling the project.
 You can find short descriptions within the file and more detailed ones in this document.